MachineLemonade/docs/v0.10/ee-installation-do.md

 * [Helm v2.14.1](https://github.com/helm/helm/releases/tag/v2.14.1)
 * SMTP Creds (Mailgun, Sendgrid) or any service will  work!
 * Permissions to create / modify resources on Digital Ocean
-* A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide)!
+* A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide).

-*NOTE - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
-Learn more [here](https://github.com/ahmetb/kubectx).*
+**Note:** You cannot use a self-signed certificate.

 ## 2. Choose a Suitable Domain
 All Astronomer services will be tied to a base domain of your choice.
 You will need the ability to add / edit DNS records under this domain.
 Here are some examples of accessible services when we use the base domain `astro.mydomain.com`: